 Musicians often benefit from the experience of studying in a different country, drawing from a change of setting and fresh expertise.
 The Royal Philharmonic Society is pleased to offer young musicians a life-changing opportunity to study abroad.

 This might be to fulfil a course at an international music school or university, or to take lessons from a specialist based overseas.
 We welcome imaginative plans and have helped numerous musicians in recent years such as percussionist Rebecca Burch who travelled to Ghana to collaborate with local musicians and learn indigenous repertoire, trumpeter Imogen Hancock who flew to Oslo for an intensive spell of lessons and masterclasses with Norway’s top players, or harpist Richard Allen to complete a postgraduate course at Lausanne’s prestigious Ecole de Musique.

 The RPS Julius Isserlis Scholarship was generously bequeathed by Cecilia Helen Northcote in the name of the inspirational Russian pianist, composer and teacher, Julius Isserlis.

 What does the RPS offer?

-The RPS Julius Isserlis Scholarship* offers up to £30,000 for a young instrumentalist to study abroad for one or two years.
-Some smaller scholarships may be available at the discretion of the jury.
+Every two years, the RPS Julius Isserlis Scholarship offers scholarships totalling £30,000 to young instrumentalists to study abroad for up to two years.
+Usually this is split between two or three musicians, at the discretion of the panel.

 Who is it open to?

-All classical instrumentalists of any nationality between the ages of 15 and 25, who are permanently resident in the UK (please see terms and conditions for more details).
+All classical instrumentalists of any nationality between the ages of 15 and 25, who are permanently resident in the UK.

 RPS grants for study abroad are part of the RPS Young Musicians Programme.
 We are extremely grateful to the trusts, corporate sponsors and indivdual donors who support the programme.
 Click here to find out more.